-Why I Love Teaching At Taylor:
+Why I Enjoy Teaching at Taylor

 I enjoy teaching at Taylor because I can freely express my faith in my classes and I can teach the best subject in the world – physics!
 Taylor students are, in general, highly capable, highly motivated, and excellent students to work with.
 It is a real joy to teach them, to be with them, to know them, and see them move into their potential as scientists and engineers

-Leading contemporary worship, Playing bluegrass music
+Leading contemporary worship and playing bluegrass music